evanharmon/in-mono/headspace/kubernetes/kubernetes-serviceaccounts.md

 - service account created
 - no token auto-generated

+## Common use cases

+1. Provide Identity
+assign a unique identity to pod / deployment, for authenticating with other k8s components
+2. Cluster Permissions
+control which cluster resources users can access, so only necessary permissions are assigned
+3. Secure communication
+used for authentication and authorization for communicating between pods maintains security / integrity of cluster

+## Common scenarios
+1. Pod withs external dependencies pod access to services like Databases / APIs
+2. Declarative configuration
+ensures necessary permissions to access cluster resources
+3. Rolling updates
+ensure updating pods have necessary permissions
+4. Security Auditing
+audit / track user actions within the cluster
+5. Service-to-Service Communication
+authentication / authorization between two pods for communication

 ## Default serviceaccount
 - extremely limited permissions to run basic kubernetes queries